Home » Ted Bundy Seattle Locations » This Location

 The house had a side door that led down into Healy's room in the basement.

-After Healy went missing, her roommates were alarmed to discover that this side door wasn't locked.
-They also noticed that the bike she used to travel around Seattle was left untouched.
+When Healy went missing, her roommates were alarmed to discover that this side door wasn't locked.
+The bike she used to travel around Seattle was also left untouched.

 Bundy lived less than a mile away